VoxelForge/VoxelForge/API.md

 The viewed and hidden states are stored in the file `doc.mt` inside the world directory.

+### Entry aliases
+Entry aliases are alternative identifiers for entry identifiers.
+With the exception of the alias functions themselves, When a function demands an `entry_id` you can either supply the original `entry_id` or any alias of the `entry_id`.

 ## Possible use cases
 I present to you some possible use cases to give you a rough idea what this mod is capable and how certain use casescould be implemented.